Connect with others who understand.

 • Memory problems

-Read more about specific medications in this list of treatments for bipolar, depression, and other mental health conditions.
+Benzodiazepine treatment for bipolar disorder alone is typically intended for short-term use due to risks like dependence, falls, and sleepiness.
+Read more about specific medications in this list of treatments for bipolar disorder, depression, and other mental health conditions.

 What treatments do you currently take or have you previously taken for bipolar 1 disorder?
 What side effects did you experience?
-Share your story in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.